jojinkb/gatsby-blog/content/blog/why-this-blog/index.md

 Original quote is from this [blog post](https://sive.rs/kimo "The standard pace is for chumps") by Derek Sivers

-###Step4: No Zero days
+###Step 4: No Zero days

 A viral reddit [thread](https://www.reddit.com/r/getdisciplined/comments/1q96b5/i_just_dont_care_about_myself/ "No zero days") spawns a movement with more than 100K subsribers.
 The idea, as all good ideas tend to be is simple.
 No more zero days.
 "A zero day is when you don't do a single fucking thing towards whatever dream or goal or want or whatever that you got going on.
 No more zeros"

-This means that I will do atleast one minute of whatever activity that I have deemed appropriate to bring me closer to my goals every day.
+This means that I will spend atleast one minute everyday on activities deemed appropriate to bring me closer to my goals.
 No more zero days.